mkimhj/twocents/README.md

 * Brighter, more inviting background for splash page

 **Logistics**
 * Find a nonprofit, maybe two, to connect with and start marketing once site is up and running.
-(Emily)
+(Shyam)
 * Bump up form reach (Shyam)
 * Meet with Global Brigades (Everyone)
 * Look for nonprofit accelerators (Emily)
+* Finish bank account logistics (Emily)
+* File for nonprofit (Emily)

 Server Side Debugging
 ========